Best AI Agent Skills for Debugging in 2026

 How to Choose the Best Debugging Tool?

-When choosing a debugging tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is TypeScript; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
-Our recommendation: start with inspector — it ranks highest in both star count and quality score.
+When choosing a debugging tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is Rust; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
+Our recommendation: start with embedded-debugger-mcp — it ranks highest in both star count and quality score.

 Top 10 Debugging Tools

-1 inspector by MCPJam
+1 embedded-debugger-mcp by Adancurusul

-★ 1.9k TypeScript MCP Server
+★ 141 Rust MCP Server

 View Details → GitHub →

-2 Gearboy by drhelius
+4 Gearboy by drhelius

-★ 1.1k C++ MCP Server
+★ 1.2k C++ MCP Server

 Game Boy / Game Boy Color / Super Game Boy emulator, debugger and embedded MCP server for macOS, Windows, Linux, BSD and RetroArch.